All 11 Lightsaber Color Meanings [Ultimate Star Wars Guide]

 During the events of the ‘Ahsoka’ series, we saw that the master-and-apprentice duo of Baylan Skoll and Shin Hati wielded orange lightsabers that had darker colorations that made them closer to red.
 Dave Filoni, the series creator, admitted that he made the blades look red on purpose despite the fact that they were actually orange.

 Baylan and Shin were neither Sith nor Jedi but were characters who dwelled in the grey areas as they weren’t evil but were willing to do evil deeds to achieve goals that they believed were for the betterment of the galaxy.
-That would mean that there’s a good chance that they have dark orange lightsabers that represent how close they are to falling to the dark side despite the fact that they don’t necessarily use the same dark power that the Sith and Dark Jedi are known to use.
+That would mean that there’s a good chance that they have dark orange lightsabers that represent how close they are to falling to the dark side even though they don’t necessarily use the same dark power that the Sith and Dark Jedi are known to use.

 Other Colors

-As for the other colors that are mentioned in the table but have not been addressed individually, the reason behind that decision is because we have no story to tell.
-These other colors, as well as some non-canon ones (like gold or bronze), have appeared in the franchise, but the stories never really revealed much about them so we have no clue that they represent.
-There are certainly going to be more colors in the future so we’ll update the article as they appear, but this is everything we know about the current canon colors of lightsabers in the Star Wars franchise.
+As for the other colors that are mentioned in the table but have not been addressed individually, the reason behind that decision is that we have no story to tell.
+These other colors, as well as some non-canon ones (like gold or bronze), have appeared in the franchise, but the stories never really revealed much about them, so we have no clue what they represent.
+There will certainly be more colors in the future so we’ll update the article as they appear, but this is everything we know about the current canon colors of lightsabers in the Star Wars franchise.